appliedrelevance/epibus/doc/plc_bridge_refactoring_plan.md

 - Observed that the Event Log component is displaying signal updates correctly
 - Verified that the PLC Status component is showing connection status correctly
 - The dashboard is fully functional with the new SSE-based implementation
 ### 2025-03-28: Remote Connection Issue Fix
 - Identified an issue where remote machines couldn't connect to the SSE server
 - The problem was caused by hardcoded 'localhost' URLs in the frontend hooks
 - Created a configuration file (config.ts) to define the SSE server URL based on the current hostname
 - Updated useSignalMonitor and useEventLog hooks to use the configuration
 - Fixed all API endpoint URLs to work with both local and remote machines
 - Successfully built and deployed the updated frontend

+### 2025-03-28: PLC Bridge Connection and UI Layout Fixes
+- Fixed issue with PLC Bridge showing "Disconnected" status
+- Identified that the PLC Bridge was still trying to log events to Frappe API, causing errors
+- Removed the call to _log_event_to_frappe in the _publish_signal_update method
+- Moved the EventLog component to the bottom of the page and made it full width
+- Improved the layout of the dashboard for better usability
+- Successfully built and deployed the updated frontend
 - The dashboard is fully functional with the new SSE-based implementation